AimoLeffers/Python_training_and_archive/README.md

 1. English!
 Everything!
 2. Names for variables, functions and files should not be assinged without a tought.
 3. Documentation.
-Write comments and use pdoc (https://pdoc.dev/)
+Write comments and use pdoc (https://pdoc.dev/) or Sphinx (https://www.sphinx-doc.org)
 4. Testing.
 Write test for functions!
 5. Logging.
 No printf-debugging!
 Use logs!